alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    Enter your username (either as `username` or as `username@<Safe Haven domain>`) and password here, then click `Sign in`.

+   > Our example user, Ada Lovelace, participating in the April 2020 Data Study Group, would enter `ada.lovelace` in the User name box, enter her password and then click `Sign in`.

 4. If you are successful, you'll see the a screen with icons for the available apps.

    <p align="center">
       <img src="images/user_guide/RDS_app_selection_options.png" width="80%" title="RDS_app_selection_options">
    </p>

-   Welcome to the Turing Data Safe Haven!
+   👋 Welcome to the Turing Data Safe Haven!

-### :penguin: Logging into the Data Science desktop
+### 🐧 Log into the Linux Data Science desktop

 The primary method of performing data analysis in the SRE is using the Linux data science desktop.

 This is a virtual machine (VM) with many different applications and programming languages pre-installed on it.
 Once connected to it, you can carry out data science research while remaining completely isolated from the internet.

 1. Click on the `DSVM Main (Desktop)` app to start running the desktop.

    You will now **receive a call or mobile app notification** to authenticate using MFA.

-   For the call, you may have to move to an area with good reception and/or press the hash (`#`) key multiple times in-call.
+   📞 For the call, you may have to move to an area with good reception and/or press the hash (`#`) key multiple times in-call.

+   📱 For the app you will see a notification saying _"You have received a sign in verification request"_.
+   Go to the app to approve the request.

    <p align="center">
       <img src="images/user_guide/dsvm_connection_screen.png" width="80%" title="dsvm_connection_screen">
    </p>

-   If you don't respond to the MFA request quickly enough, or if it fails, you will likely get an error that looks like this:
+   > ⚠️ If you don't respond to the MFA request quickly enough, or if it fails, you will likely get an error that looks like this:

    <p align="center">
       <img src="images/user_guide/dsvm_connection_failure.png" width="80%" title="dsvm_connection_failure">